walia6/ROB3-Instructor-Guide/README.md

 This is basically a rectangle that holds the brain, battery (using the battery clips), the wireless controller receiver, at least two motors, and wheels.

-I give the kids two options: Come up with your own design, or follow the gameplan page "Vex > Build The Base".
+I give the kids two options: Come up with your own design, or follow the gameplan page "VEX > Build The Base".

 It doesn't matter which ports on the brain the motors are plugged into.

 ## Programming Setup

-The Gameplan says to use Vexcode (A program made by vex specifically for programming their robotic kits).
+The Gameplan says to use VEXcode (A program made by VEX specifically for programming their robotic kits).
 I think that's dumb and that it's worse than VSCode.
-No one has ever heard of Vexcode, whereas VSCode is commonly used in industry.
+No one has ever heard of VEXcode, whereas VSCode is commonly used in industry.
 VSCode is pre-installed on the laptops.

 ### Setting up VSCode